HanniganAirQuality/All-POD-YAMLs/README.md

 | V3.0.0        | Merged split   | Percy         | May 25, 2026       | Merges XPODW & XPOD as well as MiniPODW & MiniPOD |

 # Feature Request
+* Update code from "Parsing YAML Header Files!" to ensure compatibility with changed nomenclature in V3.0.0